Foreign policy of the Russian Empire: Allies, 1907–1917

 Diplomacy became delicate in the early 20th century.
 Russia was troubled by the Entente Cordiale between Great Britain and France signed in 1904.
 Russia and France already had a mutual defense agreement that said France was obliged to threaten England with an attack if Britain declared war on Russia, while Russia was to concentrate more than 300,000 troops on the Afghan border for an incursion into India in the event that England attacked France.
 The solution was to bring Russia into the British-French alliance.
 The Anglo-Russian Entente and the Anglo-Russian Convention of 1907 made both countries part of the Triple Entente.

 Russia and Japan developed friendly relations after their war ended.
 Developing an informal military alliance became possible because Britain, which had a military alliance with Japan, became increasingly alienated from Germany, and increasingly close to Russia.
 Britain and Russia resolve their outstanding difficulties by 1907.
-In addition, Japan and Russia had a strong interest in developing railroads in Manchuria and China.
+France and Japan’s contingent treaties protocol upon support and coordination with Russia.
+In addition, Japan and Russia had a strong interest in developing railroads in Manchuria and China, both signed secret agreements.
 As a result, it was easy for Japan to join Russia, France, and Britain as an ally in the First World War in 1914.
 Japan made significant gains in the war, seizing many of the German colonies in the Pacific and in China, while at the same time trying to reduce China itself to puppet status.

 A relatively new factor influencing Russian policy was the growth of Pan-Slavic spirit that identified Russia's duty to all Slavic speaking peoples, especially those who are Orthodox in religion.
 The growth of this impulse shifted attention away from the Ottoman Empire, and toward the threat posed to the Slavic people by the Austro-Hungarian Empire.
 Serbia identified itself as the champion of the Pan-Slavic ideal; Austria vowed to destroy Serbia for that reason in 1914.
 Historians continue to debate how much responsibility Russia shared for the war because of its automatic support for Serbia when it was under attack by the Austro-Hungarian Empire in the July Crisis.